The BCFED’s Commitment to Diversity, Inclusion, Equity and Social Justice

 - Recognize and Celebrate Human Rights Dates: Human Rights Dates refer to dates that are significant to human rights and diversity, as designated by the United Nations (UN).
 A list of dates recognized by the United Nations can be found here.
 Acknowledging and celebrating these dates through your membership brings your union into solidarity with social justice efforts throughout our local communities and around the world.
 The dates also provide an opportunity to engage workers of equity-seeking groups, and communicate the values of diversity, inclusion, equity and social justice.

 - Make use of Consultants and Facilitators: There’s no need to figure out this complex work on your own.
 Getting help from experienced experts helps to build capacity, develop action plans, and provide training that is inspiring, impactful and valued.
-A list of recommended consultants in various areas of specializations can be found at the link below.

 - Form Employee Resource Groups (ERGs): Companies throughout Canada and the US are engaging their employees through Employee Resource Groups.
 Familiarizing, and even advocating for management-sponsored ERGs, deepens your engagement with workers and demonstrates your influence on employers.
 ERGs often have a senior executive as a champion, but require volunteer support to implement activities, programming and outreach into the community.
 In the area of diversity and inclusion, there is potential for unions and management to partner for the benefit of workers.
 For basics on how to start an ERG, please visit prideatwork.ca.